tunogya/abandon-website/docs/policies/1-Legal/2-privacy-policy.md

   protect our or our affiliates’, users’, or third parties’ rights, safety, and property.

 **EEA and UK Representative**.
 We’ve appointed the following representatives in the EEA and UK for data protection matters.
-You can contact our representatives at privacy@AbandonAI.com.
+You can contact our representatives at privacy@abandon.ai.
 Alternatively:

 * For users in the EEA: AbandonAI Ireland Limited, at 1st Floor, The Liffey Trust Centre, 117-126 Sheriff Street Upper, Dublin 1, D01 YC43, Ireland.